Manicharan01/downloadsCleaner/README.md

 # Usage

 I am running using pm2, which is a process manager, using pm2 we can run python or nodejs files in the background

+# Waring

+DO NOT RUN main.py!!, you may lose some files from your downloads folder